2021 Epik data breach

 Rob Monster, then-CEO of Epik, in 2017.

 The Epik data breach occurred in September and October 2021, targeting the American domain registrar and web hosting company Epik.
 The breach exposed a wide range of information including personal information of customers, domain history and purchase records, credit card information, internal company emails, and records from the company's WHOIS privacy service.
 More than 15 million unique email addresses were exposed, belonging to customers and to non-customers whose information had been scraped.
 The attackers responsible for the breach identified themselves as members of the hacktivist collective Anonymous.
 The attackers released an initial 180 gigabyte dataset on September 13, 2021, though the data appeared to have been exfiltrated in late February of the same year.
 A second release, this time containing bootable disk images, was made on September 29.
 A third release on October 4 reportedly contained more bootable disk images and documents belonging to the Texas Republican Party, a customer of Epik's.

 Epik is known for providing services to websites that host far-right, neo-Nazi, and other extremist content.
 Past and present Epik customers include Gab, Parler, 8chan, the Oath Keepers, and the Proud Boys.
 The hack was described as "a Rosetta Stone to the far-right" because it has allowed researchers and journalists to discover links between far-right websites, groups, and individuals.
 Distributed Denial of Secrets (DDoSecrets) co-founder Emma Best said researchers had been describing the breach as "the Panama Papers of hate groups".

-Epik was subsequently criticized for lax data security practices, in particular failing to properly encrypt sensitive customer data.